Nilgai: Behavior and ecology

-In India, the nilgai shares its habitat with the four-horned antelope, chinkara, chital and blackbuck; its association with the gaur and the water buffalo is less common.
+In India, the nilgai shares its habitat with the four-horned antelope, chinkara, chital, and blackbuck; its association with the gaur and the water buffalo is less common.
 In Ranthambore National Park, the nilgai and the chinkara collectively prefer the area rich in Acacia and Butea species, while the sambar deer and the chital preferred the forests of Anogeissus and Grewia species.
-In India, the Bengal tiger and Asiatic lion prey on the nilgai but the latter is not a significant predator of this antelope.
+In India, the Bengal tiger, the Indian wolf, the striped hyena, and the Asiatic lion prey on the nilgai, though the latter is not a significant predator of this antelope.
 Leopards also prey on the nilgai, though they prefer smaller prey.
 Dholes generally attack juveniles.
-Other predators includes the Indian wolf and striped hyena.

 Diet

-The nilgai is a browser or mixed feeder, but primarily a grazer in Texas.
+The nilgai is originally a browser or mixed feeder, but primarily a grazer in Texas.
 It prefers grasses and herbs, but also feeds on woody plants in the dry tropical forests of India.
 Diets generally suffice in protein and fats.
 The protein content of the nilgai's should be at least seven percent.
 The nilgai can survive for long periods without water and does not drink regularly even in summer.